Planning a trip to France or simply want to know more about the country? Then check out these 111 interesting facts about France.

-18. In total land area, France is the largest country in the European Union.
+18. Another one of those cool things about France is that in total land area, France is the largest country in the European Union.

 19. Between 1814 and 1830 the official flag of the Kingdom of France was simply a plain white field with no other colors, symbols, or borders.

 20. The famous Lascaux Caves in France have rock paintings in them dating back over 17,000 years.